Fawn Sharp

-Fawn Sharp (born May 20, 1970) is a Native American politician, attorney, and policy advocate who is the current president of the National Congress of American Indians.
-Prior to serving in this capacity, Sharp served as president of the Quinault Indian Nation, as president of the Affiliated Tribes of Northwest Indians, and as vice president of the National Congress of American Indians.
+Fawn Sharp (born May 20, 1970) is a Native American politician, attorney, and policy advocate who served as president of the National Congress of American Indians (NCAI) from 2019 to 2023.
+Prior to this position, Sharp served as president of the Quinault Indian Nation, as president of the Affiliated Tribes of Northwest Indians, and as vice president of the National Congress of American Indians.

 Sharp has also served in a variety of non-tribal governmental capacities, including as an administrative law judge at the Washington Department of Revenue, a governor of the Washington State Bar Association, and as one of Governor Gary Locke's appointed trustees for Grays Harbor College.
 Following the Cobell v.
 Salazar decision, Sharp was appointed by the United States Department of the Interior to serve as chair of the National Commission on Indian Trust Administration and Reform.

 Early life and education

 Sharp was born in Aberdeen, Washington.
 Sharp graduated from Gonzaga University in 1990 at age 19, and is a University of Washington School of Law 1995 alumna.
 Following law school, Sharp has since received certificates from the University of Oxford and the University of Nevada.